deebeebolger/CREx_EEGPipeline2023/README.md

 * **PREP pipeline** downloaded and on the matlab search path.
 Download the PREP pipeline from https://vislab.github.io/EEG-Clean-Tools/
 * **ERPlab toolbox** needs to be downloaded and on the matlab searchpath.
 ERP lab can be downloaded from: https://github.com/ucdavis/erplab/releases.
 ERP lab is used for the definition of Bin Descriptor Files (BDF) to define event codes.

+:exclamation:  Remember to make sure that these toolboxes are on the Matlab path so that Matlab can find the respective functions.

 To run the pipeline type the following in the command window: ```CREx_EEGPipeline() ``` The main script calls the following functions:
 - ```Àdd_EventList()``` to add EventList to current EEG structure using ERPLAB binlister() function.